aaron-grau/curic/javascript/projects/jquery_lite/README.md

   `Array` so we can pass it as an argument to the class we will define next...

+Make sure you test your function before moving on!
+Use `window.$l = $l;` to interact with it in the browser console.

 #### `DOMNodeCollection`

 * Create a file in `/lib` called `dom_node_collection.js`.
 We'll define our class here and assign it to `module.exports` in order to use it back in our main file.